huangjiadidi/PUGAN/README.md

 The pytorch implemtation of the paper [on positive-unlabeled classification in gan](https://arxiv.org/abs/2002.01136).

-The code is based on the code provided by https://github.com/AlexiaJM/RelativisticGAN.

 The paper has been accepted by CVPR 2020.

 # Implementation